mfurqaan31/pdf-toolboxs/README.md

 # pdf-tools

 Streamlit web-app

-the code which needs 1 pdf must accept only 1 pdf
+the code which needs 1 pdf must accept only 1 pdf.

-check if encrypted
+check if encrypted.

-all must take filename from user and without any extensions
+all must take filename from user and without any extensions.

-do not use class and all function must be outside main
+do not use class and all function must be outside main.

-deploy of azure
+deploy of azure.

+Add pdf summarizer also very important.